-Divisions of water for irrigation of areas in excess of 0.4 hectares are made under licence issued under the Control of Waters Act, 1919-1925.
+Diversions of water for irrigation of areas in excess of 0.4 hectares are made under licence issued under the Water Resources Act, 1976.
 Irrigation offtakes are metered but no charge is made for water taken unless licensed quotas are exceeded.
 However, block holders in government and trust operated irrigation schemes are rated or charged by measure by the administering authorities to recoup pumping and distribution costs.

 In addition to irrigation from the River Murray there are considerable areas irrigated from underground sources by individual landholders in South Australia.
-The most important of these areas comprise 2,500 hectares of market gardens on the northern Adelaide plains and 4,000 hectares of pastures, fodder and seed crops, and vines in the Padthaway district of the south-eastern region.
+The most important of these areas comprise 3,500 hectares of market gardens on the northern Adelaide plains and 6,000 hectares of pastures, fodder and seed crops, and vines in the Padthaway district of the south-eastern region.

-The following table shows details of the area of crops and pasture and the methods employed on land under irrigated culture during the 1972-73 season.
+The following table shows details of the area of crops and pasture and the methods employed on land under irrigated culture during the 1974-75 season.